SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     they will be directly put into the subbranch `derived_parameters`.
 If you introduce a derived parameter within a single run, they are sorted into the subbranch `derived_parameters.runs.run_XXXXXXXX`, where *XXXXXXXX* is the index of the single run.
-    For example adding a derived parameter in the second run will add it to the subbranch `derived_parameters.runs.run_00000001`.
+    For example adding, a derived parameter in the second run will add it to the subbranch `derived_parameters.runs.run_00000001`.

     Any leaf added under *derived_parameters*